-Thus, after the fall of Constantinople, the Cretan school combined the traditions of Byzantium with new techniques and models from the West, whereas the Macedonian school stressed, perhaps somewhat rigidly, the retention of Byzantine subject matter, style, and methods of painting, especially as it had been carried out by the artists of the thirteenth and fourteenth centuries.
-These revisions of more traditional depiction came to dominate post-Byzantine Orthodox painting in Russia as well as throughout the Balkans in the late seventeenth and eighteenth centuries.
-One of the most influential of these painters was Dionysios of Fourna (in Thessaly), who worked in the mid eighteenth century.
+After the fall of Crete to the Ottomans in 1669 many painters fled to the Ionian Islands, where the tradition survived but slowly declined.
+Thus, while one approach to Christian art after the fall of Constantinople was to combine the traditions of Byzantium with the new techniques and interests of the West, another was to stress, perhaps rigidly, the maintenance of Byzantine subject matter, style, and methods of painting, especially as it had been carried out by the so-called Macedonian school in the thirteenth and fourteenth centuries.
+This revision to a more naturalistic depiction came to dominate post-Byzantine Orthodox painting in Russia as well as throughout the Balkans in the late seventeenth and eighteenth centuries.
+One of the most influential of these painters was Dionysios of Fourna (in Thessaly), who worked in the middle of the eighteenth century.